Devansh20055/LINK-SHORTER/README.md

-# Droplink-bot
+# URLSHORTX-bot
-Make short link by using [Droplink](https://droplink.co/ref/DAKSHYADAV) API key.
+Make short link by using [URLSHORTX](https://bit.ly/3nOpqCl) API key.
 Made by @dakshy.
 Give a star 🌟 and fork 🍴 it.

 ### New Features!!